mmunguia97/simple-tcp-transfer/README.md

 # Simple TCP Transfer
-Simple file transfar using C.
+Simple file transfer using C.

 Made as a quick project to learn more about network and socket programming in C.